giove91/arithmat/README.md

   Example:
   ...

-The other arithmetic matroid classes are of the form `XxxArithmeticMatroid`, deriving from the corresponding `XxxMatroid`.
+The other arithmetic matroid classes are of the form `XxxArithmeticMatroid`, deriving from the corresponding Sage class `XxxMatroid`.
 An instance of `XxxArithmeticMatroid` can be constructed with `XxxArithmeticMatroid(..., multiplicity_function=m)`, where `...` should be replaced by arguments to construct an instance of `XxxMatroid`, and `m` is the multiplicity function.
 The multiplicity function needs to be passed as a keyword argument (and not as a positional argument).